samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You cast sorcerous energy at one creature or object within range.
 Make a ranged attack roll against the target.
 On a hit, the target takes 1d8 damage of a type you choose: Acid, Cold, Fire, Lightning, Poison, Psychic, or Thunder.

 If you roll an 8 on a d8 for this spell, you can roll another d8, and add it to the damage.
-When you cast this spell, the maximum number of these d8s you can add to the spell’s damage equals your spellcasting ability modifier.
+When you cast this spell, the maximum number of these d8s you can add to the spell's damage equals your spellcasting ability modifier.

 ***Cantrip Upgrade.*** The damage increases by 1d8 when you reach levels 5 (2d8), 11 (3d8), and 17 (4d8).